RoadieHQ/marketing-site/content/docs/integrations/firehydrant/index.md

 ### Step 1: Create an API token

-Start by visiting the account settings page in FireHydrant :https://app.firehydrant.io/organizations/bots.
+Start by visiting the [account settings page in FireHydrant](https://app.firehydrant.io/organizations/bots).

 Click on the "Create bot user" button and you should see the following screen.